Tearlach Announces Appointment - GuruFocus.com

 About Tearlach

 Tearlach is listed on the TSX-V under the symbol TEA and is a Canadian-based emerging resource company.
-Tearlach has signed one purchase agreement and three option agreements on four lithium projects in north-western Ontario.
-The Final Frontier Project includes the Margot and Pakwan Lithium claim blocks and is located adjacent to Frontier Lithium’s Electric Avenue, which hosts the PAK and Spark deposits.
-The Wesley Property borders Green Energy Metals’ Root Lake Project, where a 24,000 m drill program is underway.
+Tearlach has signed option agreements on three lithium projects in north-western Ontario.
+The Wesley Property borders Green Energy Metals’ Root Lake Project, where a 24,000 m drill program is currently underway.
 Pegmatite dykes have also been encountered on the Harth Lithium Project, which is 8 km west of the Wesley Lithium Project.
 Prospecting and mapping have also confirmed pegmatite dykes on the Ferland Lithium Property 10 km east of Green Technology Metals’ Seymour Lake Project.
-Tearlach intends to explore current assets and develop a portfolio of projects through acquisition.
-Tearlach’s primary objective is to position itself as the leading lithium exploration and development company.
+Tearlach intends to explore current assets and develop a portfolio of projects in the Americas through acquisition.
+Tearlach’s primary objective is to position itself as the leading lithium exploration and development company in the Americas.

 ON BEHALF OF THE BOARD OF DIRECTORS,